adanilevics/MovementAutomation/README.md

 To create an executable with the code within main.

-while having the terminal in the directory which contains all the files, g++ compiler needs to be installed and set up ,run these commands :
+while having the terminal in the directory which contains all the files, g++ compiler needs to be installed and set up to ensure that gcc is installed, you can run ```gcc --help``` ,run these commands :
 <br />
 <br />```g++ -c -o main.o main.cpp```
 <br />```g++ -o my_program mousemove.o main.o -lUser32```